 Receive and promptly deposit funds in checking and savings accounts as appropriate and manage them in accordance with guidance from the Executive Board

 Disburse funds to pay for budgeted expenses incurred in the normal activities of the Division.
 If funds are requested for expenditures that are not part of the yearly budget, the President may approve amounts up to $500 total per year.
-The Executive Board must approve amounts above $500 total.
+The Executive Board must approve amounts above $500 total

+Review requests for division sponsorship and evaluate submitted sessions to solicit division sponsorship for professional conferences.

 Produce the Treasurer's Report at the end of the fiscal year and submit this report to the President for inclusion in the agenda of the next Executive Board meeting

 File an annual Division financial report with the NAGT Executive Director

-Upon completion of her or his tenure in office:
+Upon completion of their tenure in office:

 Provide copies of all financial records to auditors appointed by the President